Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Main results

 \end{thm} \begin{IEEEproof} [Proof idea]From Theorem \ref{thm:structure_optimal_distr}, we have an optimal distribution of the form

 where $Q$ is an isotropically distributed unitary matrix independent of $a,b,c$.
 We first obtain a capacity outer bound as the maximum of the expected value of a function $f\brac{\abs a^{2},\abs b^{2},\abs c^{2}}$.
 This is using Lemma \ref{lem:dof_equivalence_abs_lin_comb_gaussian_vector}, Lemma \ref{lem:dof_equivalence_h(xi22)} and Lemma \ref{lem:dof_equivalence_h(xi21)} which help to convert the entropy terms $h\brac{}$ into expected values.
-Then, in Lemma \ref{lem:discretization} we prove that the maximization of $\expect{f\brac{\abs a^{2},\abs b^{2},\abs c^{2}}}$ can be achieved with a single mass point of $\brac{\abs a^{2},\abs b^{2},\abs c^{2}}$ for optimal gDoF.
+Then, in Lemma \ref{lem:discretization} we prove that the maximization of $\expect{f\brac{\abs a^{2},\abs b^{2},\abs c^{2}}}$ can have a solution with a single mass point of $\brac{\abs a^{2},\abs b^{2},\abs c^{2}}$ for achieving the gDoF.
 Then the gDoF outer bound can be expressed as the solution of a piecewise linear optimization problem, which yields the solution as above.
 The detailed proof of the outer bound is in Section \ref{subsec:2x2MIMO}.
-The inner bound can be verified by using the distribution stated in the Theorem to evaluate the mutual information, the calculation is given in \ifarxiv Appendix \ref{app:Inner-bound-for2x2mimo}\else \cite[Appendix D]{Joyson_2x2_mimo}\fi. \end{IEEEproof} Note that the above result shows that we need to use both the antennas for achieving the gDoF for $T=2$, since with only one antenna we can only achieve $\frac{1}{2}\gamma_{D}$ due to Theorem \ref{thm:simo}.
-This is in contrast to the result for $2\times2$ MIMO with i.i.d. links, where the optimal gDoF could be achieved using a single transmit antenna for $T=2$; also using both the antennas was sub-optimal \cite{Zheng_Tse_Grassmann_MIMO}.
-For $T\geq3$ for a $2\times2$ MIMO with all exponents $\gamma_{D}$, the gDoF is $2\brac{1-\frac{2}{T}}\gamma_{D}$ \cite{Zheng_Tse_Grassmann_MIMO}, whereas in our model with direct link exponents $\gamma_{D}$ and cross link exponents $\gamma_{CL}$, the gDoF is $2\brac{\brac{1-\frac{1}{T}}\gamma_{D}-\frac{1}{T}\gamma_{CL}}$.
-Thus having weaker crosslinks gives a gDoF gain of $\frac{2}{T}\brac{\gamma_{D}-\gamma_{CL}}$.
-Also as $T\rightarrow\infty$ the gDoF achieved is $2\gamma_{D}$, which agrees with the gDoF result for coherent MIMO \cite[Theorem 2]{Martina_gdof_MIMO}.
+The inner bound can be verified by using the distribution stated in the Theorem to evaluate the mutual information; the calculation is given in \ifarxiv Appendix \ref{app:Inner-bound-for2x2mimo}\else \cite[Appendix D]{Joyson_2x2_mimov5}\fi.
+Also note that $\gamma_{D}\geq\gamma_{CL}$ is without loss of generality, since we can relabel the links to satisfy this condition. \end{IEEEproof} Note that the above result shows that we need to use both the antennas for achieving the gDoF for $T=2$, since with only one antenna we can only achieve $\brac{1/2}\gamma_{D}$ due to Theorem \ref{thm:simo}.
+This is in contrast to the result for the $2\times2$ MIMO channel with i.i.d. links, where the gDoF could be achieved using a single transmit antenna for $T=2$; also, using both the antennas was sub-optimal \cite{Zheng_Tse_Grassmann_MIMO}.
+For $T\geq3$, for a $2\times2$ MIMO channel with the value $\gamma_{D}$ for $\snr$ exponents in all the links, the gDoF is $2\brac{1-2/T}\gamma_{D}$ \cite{Zheng_Tse_Grassmann_MIMO}, whereas in our model with direct link exponents $\gamma_{D}$ and cross link exponents $\gamma_{CL}$, the gDoF is $2\brac{\brac{1-1/T}\gamma_{D}-\brac{1/T}\gamma_{CL}}$.
+Thus having weaker crosslinks gives a gDoF gain of $\brac{2/T}\brac{\gamma_{D}-\gamma_{CL}}$.
+Also as $T\rightarrow\infty$, the gDoF achieved is $2\gamma_{D}$, which agrees with the gDoF results for the coherent MIMO channel \cite[Theorem 2]{Martina_gdof_MIMO}.